Louisiana Woman Blog

 Va Vite Cajun Red Beans And Rice Recipe, Quick And Easy

-Va Vite means "go quickly" in Cajun French, a fitting name for these Red Beans And Rice made in the Instant Pot or stovetop.
+Va Vite means "go quickly" in Cajun French, a fitting name for these Red Beans and Rice made in the Instant Pot or on the stovetop.
 You make them quickly, and they go quickly from the pot onto the plate and into the belly.
 Yum!

 A plate of red beans with sausage and rice on a mound of white rice.

 Red beans and rice are still a Monday night meal in New Orleans today.
 It comes from the tradition that Monday morning was wash day, and a pot of dried red beans with Sunday's leftover ham bone was put on the stove to cook.
-Without needing much attention, it had a long simmer as they busily washed last week's dirty clothes.
+Without needing much attention, it simmered for a long time as they busily washed the dirty clothes from last week.

 For more New Orleans-inspired dishes, check out 25 Mardi Gras Food Recipes.
-This is a collection of traditional and not-so-traditional Cajun and Creole dishes appropriate not just for Mardi Gras season, but any time of year.
+This collection features a mix of traditional and non-traditional Cajun and Creole dishes, suitable not just for Mardi Gras season, but for any time of year.

-For more help in the kitchen with easy preparation, make this Creole Seasoning Blend Recipe With Fresh Vegetables in place of the Cajun trinity, which is used in this beans and rice dish.
+For more help in the kitchen with easy preparation, consider using this Creole Seasoning Blend Recipe With Fresh Vegetables in place of the traditional Cajun trinity, which is often used in this beans and rice dish.

 Jump to: